 There are probably more examples in the smaller businesses and not-for-profit sectors.
 In those areas, business leaders have a more direct connection with customers.
 It seems the further away the bosses are from real customers, the easier they find it to screw them over.

 Now, don’t get us wrong.
 Business is business.
 Everyone’s entitled to make a profit.
 In most categories, we’re not forced to buy specific products.
 And there’s price competition so brands can’t completely stuff us.

 But it’s those categories like energy, groceries and tech where there are no real alternatives, that these huge profits rub us up the wrong way.

 Let’s call it.
 It’s greed and self-interest.
 And those aren’t signs of good character.

-What really shows the true character of these brands though is their attempts to gloss over what’s obvious to the rest of us.
+What really shows those businesses’ true character though is their attempts to gloss over what’s obvious to the rest of us.
 They’re making profits from other people’s pain, and that’s the choice they made when under pressure.
 They hypocritically blame external factors and extenuating circumstances.
 But no one’s forcing them to raise prices and lay off staff.
 They’re not in danger of going out of business, just not delivering such mega profits as they did before.